Principles, Practices, and Caveats of Linking

 In practice, we convert the pointers within your digital edition into canonical reference

-citation takes a user directly to the cited part of the speech.
+on the citation takes a user directly to the cited part of the speech.

 In practice, we convert the pointers within your print edition into local reference